oanasabau1/Ring-Communication-with-Sockets-and-Multithreading/README.md

-## Ring Communication with Sockets and Threads
+## Ring Communication with Sockets and Multithreading

 This program demonstrates a basic implementation of a ring communication protocol using Java sockets and multithreading.
 It's a simple illustration of how messages can be passed sequentially between computers in a ring network.